LiBingyu01/MTRefSeg/README.md

   <img src="assets/pic_task_intro.png" width="100%" alt="Task comparison"/>
 </div>

-Compared with open-vocabulary segmentation, referring segmentation, and reasoning segmentation, ChangeRef emphasizes **temporal difference understanding**, **precise spatial grounding**, and **instruction-following change localization**.
+Compared with open-vocabulary segmentation, referring segmentation, and reasoning segmentation, MTRefSeg emphasizes **temporal difference understanding**, **precise spatial grounding**, and **instruction-following change localization**.
 The model must not only recognize what changed, but also understand where the change happened and how that change is described in natural language.

 ## Dataset Construction